xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 ## What's next?

 While we're extremely excited about what can _already_ be accomplished with the new indexing capabilities, there are plenty of exciting ideas for future work.
+In a follow-up blog post, we will also illustrate how Xarray's internals interact with the xarray.Index API and how it can be leveraged in order to customize the behavior of some of the most common Xarray operations like indexing and alignment.

+We believe the new flexible indexing machinery will increase usage of Xarray across scientific domains and are actively working on examples that hopefully will appeal to [astronomers](https://xarray-indexes.readthedocs.io/blocks/transform.html#example-astronomy) and [biologists](https://xarray.dev/blog/xarray-biology)!

 Have an idea for your own custom index?
-Check out [this section of the Xarray documentation](https://docs.xarray.dev/en/stable/internals/how-to-create-custom-index.html).
-In a follow-up blog post, we will also illustrate how Xarray's internals interact with the xarray.Index API and how it can be leveraged in order to customize the behavior of some of the most common Xarray operations like indexing and alignment.
+Check out [this section of the Xarray documentation](https://docs.xarray.dev/en/stable/internals/how-to-create-custom-index.html) and please advertise what you're working on in our [gallery of examples](https://github.com/xarray-contrib/xarray-indexes).

 ## Acknowledgments